Lake Chelan-Sawtooth Wilderness

 General Information

-- Permit required year-round for all overnight stays in the backcountry of North Cascades National Park Service Complex (North Cascades National Park, Ross Lake and Lake Chelan National Recreation Areas).
+- North Cascades National Park Service Complex requires a permit year-round for any overnight stay in the backcountry of North Cascades National Park, Ross Lake, and Lake Chelan National Recreation Areas.

-- A Federal Dock Site Boat Permit is required from May 1 – October 31 for use of all National Forest and Park Service docks on Lake Chelan.
+- Federal Dock Site Boat Permit is required May 1 – October 31 for use of all National Forest and Park Service docks on Lake Chelan.

-- Some trailheads require a valid recreation pass.
-Check our Recreation Passes and Permits page.
+- Some trailheads may require a day pass or valid recreation pass.

 Visitors must properly store any human, pet or livestock food (excluding certified weed-free hay) to not attract wildlife.
 Acceptably stored examples: bear resistant container (IGBC), vehicle or boat, hard sided building, suspended 10 feet clear of the ground, or IGBG electric fence.